 Woburn Road (A5130)

 The road southwards to Woburn.
-Originally the road went over a steep incline that was so sandy that it was impassable some winters.
-A cutting was made through the hill, and the course of the road altered again in the 1980’s to allow mining of the Bentonite (Fuller's Earth) that was under it.
+Originally, the road went over a steep sandy ridge that was often impassable with deep mud in the winter, and could bog down coaches in loose sand in the dry summer.
+A cutting was made through the hill in the 1800's, and the course of the road altered again in the 1980’s to allow mining of the Bentonite (Fuller's Earth) that was under it.
 Part of the old Toll Road.

 This residential street connects Chapel Street to Theydon Avenue.
 Wood Street leaves Chapel Street and runs northwards until it met the end of Fir Grove, which left southwards from Theydon Avenue.
 Because the respective development owners could not agree, there was, for some years, a gate across the road where they met.
 Later, this was removed and Fir Grove gave up its name and became an extension to Wood Street.

-A dirt track leading up towards the Duke of Bedford’s woodland estate from Hardwick Road, and the location of Edgewick Farm, now being made into a community resource.
+A dirt track leading up towards the Duke of Bedford’s woodland estate from Hardwick Road, and the location of Edgewick Farm, now a community resource.

 Zig Zag Lane